valohai/docs/source/valohai-yaml.rst

 ``valohai.yaml`` and experiment configuration
 ---------------------------------------------

-``valohai.yaml`` configuration file defines how the platform runs your experiments.
+The ``valohai.yaml`` configuration file defines how the platform runs your experiments.

-``valohai.yaml`` should be placed at the root of your project version control repository.
+The ``valohai.yaml`` must be placed at the root of your project version control repository.

 .. contents::
    :backlinks: none